Roma tomato

 The Roma tomato or Roma is a plum tomato popularly used both for canning and producing tomato paste because of its slender and firm nature.
-Commonly found in supermarkets in some countries.
+It is commonly found in supermarkets in several countries.

 Roma tomatoes are grown in the United States, Mexico, Australia, and Great Britain.

 Types

 The "Roma VF" variant was most common in seed catalogs as of 2007.
 It was developed by the USDA's Agricultural Research Service (ARS) scientists in Beltsville, Maryland, in the 1950s as a fusarium wilt-resistant cultivar.

 While the Roma is an open-pollinated variety rather than a hybrid, it has been steadily improved to the point that most Roma tomato vines are verticillium- and fusarium wilt-resistant (thus the VF in the name).

 Most commercial plum tomatoes sold in markets in the Western Hemisphere are Romas or related types.
 Smaller plum tomatoes about the size of cherry tomatoes are sometimes sold as "baby Romas".
 A smaller relative known as "Windowbox Roma" is sold as a tomato suitable for window gardens and hanging containers.